Join the Frameline Legacy Circle

 Our heartfelt thanks for your thoughtful support.

-A charitable bequest in your will or living trust is an easy way to make a lasting impact on Frameline's future and your gift will strengthen our organization for future generations.
-There are three types of bequests for you to consider: specific, residual, or contingent.
+A charitable bequest in your will or living trust is an easy way to make a lasting impact on Frameline's future, and your gift will strengthen our organization for future generations.
+There are three types of bequests to consider: specific, residual, or contingent.
 Specific bequests can articulate a specific sum, a certain number of shares of stock, or a disposition of real property.
-Residual bequests are often made after making specific bequests to family/relatives, friends, and other charities, and whatever remains after these designations (the residuary) can be give in whole or in percentage to charity or others.
-A contingent bequest is made on the condition of a certain eventthat might or might not happen, and because of its specificity it fails if the condition is not met.
+Residual bequests are often made after making specific bequests to family/relatives, friends, and other charities, and whatever remains after these designations (the residuary) can be given in whole or in percentage to charity or others.
+A contingent bequest is made on the condition of a certain event that might or might not happen; and because of its specificity, it fails if the condition is not met.

 Sample Language for Wills and Trusts